Learn-Together-Pro/ComputerScience/Readme.md

-# Learn Database Management Systems Together
+# Learn Distributed Systems Together

-Awesome collection of learning materials to learn modern DBMS.
+Awesome collection of learning materials to learn modern Distributed Systems, DevOps and DBMS.

 <!-- - []() by []() ( _:movie_camera:_ ) -->